extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/workflows.rst

 Error Messages
 ``````````````
    "Not a valid VLAN"
-       Returned if VLAN provided are invalid, e.g. > 4094
+       Returned if the VLAN provided is invalid, e.g. > 4094

    "vlan 1 is default vlan"
        Returned if VLAN provided is 1.

    "Vlan cannot be created, as it is not a user/fcoe vlan"
-       Returned if VLAN provided is part of user/fcoe vlan (4087/4096/1002).
+       Returned if VLAN provided is part of user/FCOE VLAN (4087/4096/1002).

    "Input is not a valid Interface"
-       Returned if interface name is not valid port numbers.
+       Returned if interface name is not a valid port number.

    “SWITCHING_NOT_ENABLED | %Error: Interface not configured for switching”
        Returned if given interfaces are already part of a port-channel